 How SourceVault works

-From a one-command install to a cited answer — the whole loop, on your machine.
-Watch it run, then see what each stage is doing.
+From a one-command install to a cited answer, the whole loop runs on your machine.
+Watch it in action, then see what each stage does.

 Ask a question, get a cited answer, click straight to the source